+Student X

 Professor Rodman

-Sitcom Assignment
+Sitcom Assignment: Original Program Concept

+Nice work.
+Original and funny.
+A little overwritten in parts—I’ve noted some examples.
+Also, the script format is a little off in the dialog department.

+Title for Series: Sun Junction

+One-liner for Series:

-Continuing Concept: Set in a surreal version of the 21st Century, “Sun Junction” is an animated show that focuses on Help Center 4, a public service institution assigned to the town of Sun Junction.
-The show focuses on the often misguided assistance from the employees of Help Center 4 and the strange, sad and inane situations the community faces.
+Continuing Concept: Set in a surreal version of the 21st Century, “Sun Junction” is an original, animated show that focuses on Help Center 4, a public service institution assigned to the town of Sun Junction.
+The show focuses on the often-misguided assistance from the employees of Help Center 4 and the strange, sad and inane situations the community faces.

 Characters

 Oscar: A tree-person and the newly appointed head of Help Center 4.
-Generally helpful and mellow, the problematic actions and uncaring attitudes of his employees come as a shock to Oscar and are a major source of confusion and incredulity for him.
+Generally helpful and mellow, the uncaring attitudes of his employees come as a shock and a major source of confusion for him.

-Ada: A regular human and the assistant director, she shares Oscar’s desire to help others, though is decidedly more sardonic and dark.
+Ada: A regular human and the assistant director, she shares Oscar’s desire to help others, though is decidedly darker.
 As one of the more rational employees she is often the one to call others out when they’ve crossed a line or partake in jackassery, though this is usually accomplished through biting remarks.

 Ickes: An elderly man, the head community repairman and a (disgraced) scientist, he is unrepentantly weird, occasionally maniacal and has a loose grasp on social skills.
 Despite the community’s long list of infrastructural problems, Ickes and his underlings are generally off engaging in dubious behavior that is decidedly unhelpful.